-- Soak dried shiitake mushrooms in warm water to rehydrate for 15 minutes.
+- Soak dried shiitake mushrooms in water to rehydrate for 15 minutes.
 You need just enough water to cover the mushrooms, and place a smaller bowl on top to keep the mushrooms submerged under water.

 - Squeeze the excess water out of mushrooms.
 Cut off the stems if there are any and score a cross on top like this and set aside (use it later for topping).
 Reserve the leftover soaking liquid (dashi) for udon soup.
 Strain the dashi through a mesh strainer to remove any grit or impurities before using.

 - In lightly salted boiling water, blanch the spinach starting from the stem side for 1 minute.